Assistant Professor of Chemistry

 Doctor of Philosophy, Chemical Education, University of Northern

-Prior to coming to Mount Saint Mary College, Professor Wasacz
+Prior to coming to Mount Saint Mary College, Professor Fahey

-was a visiting assistant professor at Manhattan College.
+(née Wasacz) was a visiting assistant professor at Manhattan

-While there, she taught Chemistry for non-science majors and
+College.
+While there, she taught Chemistry for non-science majors

-General Chemistry lectures as well as Organic Chemistry (I and II)
+and General Chemistry lectures as well as Organic Chemistry (I and

-laboratories.
-During graduate school, Professor Wasacz co-taught a
+II) laboratories.
+During graduate school, Professor Fahey co-taught

 majors, General Chemistry (I and II lecture), and Organic Chemistry